green teaching tiny tots header

 • You could use silk flowers if you don't have fresh flowers.

-• You can make pictures or patterns with the printing.
+• Make pictures or patterns with the printing.
 We used stems and leaves to print as well.

-• These flower crafts are a great activity for Spring or a plant unit.
+• These flower crafts are a perfect culminating activity for Spring or a plant unit.
 Reading books on plants and parts of plants will also help children learn about flowers and understand where to place the flower and stems.

 • Add a poem or message and this can make a cute Mother's Day or Father's day picture for children to make and take home.